bloom-housing/bloom/api/README.md

 #### Installing Node

 We are currently using Node version 18.
-You can install Node using Homebrew with the following command: `brew install node@18`.
+You can install Node using homebrew with the following command: `brew install node@18`.

 If you have multiple versions of Node installed, you can use [nvm](https://github.com/nvm-sh/nvm) (node version manager) to switch between them.
 Ensure you're on the right version by checking with `node -v`.

-If along the way you get `env: node: No such file or directory`, inspect the output from installing node for instructions on if you made need to add node to certain paths.
+If along the way you get `env: node: No such file or directory`, inspect the output from installing node for instructions on if you might need to add node to certain terminal paths.

 #### Installing Postgresql